niguang-arrow/DownMak/SuperResolution/Papers/Photo-Realistic_Single_Image_Super-Resolution_Using_a_Generative_Adversarial_Network.md

 +   Of particular relevance for our paper are the works by Johnson et al. [31] and Bruna et al. [4], who rely on a loss function closer to perceptual similarity to recover visually more convincing HR images.

++   Of particular importance when aiming for phote-realistic solutions to the SR problem is the choice of the content loss as illustrated in Figure 6.

 #### Phrase

 +   be referred to as